Loricariichthys cashibo

-Loricariichthys cashibo commonly called Carachama (but this name is also used for other species) is a species of catfish in the family Loricariidae.
+Loricariichthys cashibo is a species of freshwater ray-finned fish belonging to the family Loricariidae, the suckermouth armored catfishes, and the subfamily Loricariinae, the mailed catfishes.
 It is endemic to Peru, where it occurs in the upper Amazon River basin.
-Its type locality is Lake Cashiboya.
-The species reaches 13 cm in length and is believed to be a facultative air-breather.
+L. cashibo was first formally described as Loricaria cashibo in 1942 by the American ichthyologists Carl H. Eigenmann and William Ray Allen with its type locality given as Lake Cashiboya.
+This species reaches a maximum standard length of 13 cm and is thought to be a facultative air breather.